WELCOME PAGE Pete@LitchfieldGeothermal.com

 W8 Appointed one of four managers of the New England Geothermal Professionals Association.

 X8.
 Approved as a geothermal designer and installer contractor for NYSERDA.
+Application for one rebate approved.

 Peter Tavino Professional Engineer, is an accredited geothermal installer, designer & trainer,